tschmenger/Annotate_Alignments/README.md

 - Step 1: Download the fasta sequence of your protein of interest.
 For RHOA you could do this via Uniprot, like [this](https://rest.uniprot.org/uniprotkb/P61586.fasta).
 Note: You can easily build this url using **https://rest.uniprot.org/uniprotkb/** + uniprotID +**.fasta**

 - Step 2: Use the downloaded fasta sequence to perform a blast search for similar sequences [blastp](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE=Proteins).
-For more information on how to use BLAST please see [Blast Help](https://blast.ncbi.nlm.nih.gov/doc/blast-help/).
+For more information on how to use BLAST please see [Blast Help](https://blast.ncbi.nlm.nih.gov/doc/blast-help/). **Make sure to select "Swissprot" as a database, or otherwise make sure that the retained accessions will be UniprotIDs.**

 - Step 3: Select the sequences you prefer and download them.
 ![BlastP Example](https://github.com/tschmenger/Annotate_Alignments/blob/22662af05d47d92d6c25c01a7aad150397bf2a31/manual_blastp.png?sanitize=true)